Kevindeving/android_device_htc_marvel/README.md

 * Building

   Todo.
-Basically, normal CM build except use our manifest.
+Basically, normal Omni build except use our manifest.
 Or use a local manifest and point it here.